Enemy Objectives Unit

+Some of the Enemy Objectives Unit around 1944 during their time off, doing something with bottles.
+Seated left to right: Charles Kindleberger, Roselene Honerkamp, Irwin Nat Pincus.
+Standing left to right: William Salant, Walt W. Rostow, Agent Selko, Edward Mayer.

 The Enemy Objectives Unit (EOU) was formed in the United States during the Second World War to identify targets for strategic bombing in Nazi Germany.
 The team, consisting of economists, was one section within the Office of Strategic Services.
 Working within external guidelines, the unit used a systematic methodology to identify military and economic targets where air attack would be most effective.
 Although some of its recommendations proved flawed, it was credited as contributing to the Allied victory in the war.

 Creation of team

 In June 1942, President Franklin Roosevelt set up the Office of Strategic Services or OSS, an intelligence group with a similar role to that of Britain’s Special Operations Executive.
 A subdivision of the OSS, called Research and Analysis (R&A), was composed of professors and scholars who were willing to contribute to the war.
 Within R&A a team of economists was formed under the name of the Enemy Objectives Unit.
 This unit used input/output models in recommending German targets to the Allied Eighth Air Force.